 Capacitors comprise of two metal plates with an insulating material between them called a dielectric.
 They are often cylindrical in shape as the plates are coiled up to save space.
 Connect a battery energy source to a capacitor and a short duration decreasing current flows that creates high levels of electron shortages at the positive plate and high numbers of extra electrons at the negative plate.
 Electrons do not move between the plates but their photon energy exchanges act linearly across the plates and influence the dielectric insulating material.

 That dielectric material does not part with its electrons but its particle structures are distorted by the photon pressures.
 The dielectric is said to be polarised and there is much more energy being exchanged by its particles.
-The particles are being held in a more agitated energy storing state and they would like to revert to a lesser energy state.
-Disconnecting the battery from the capacitor does not change the situation as the stored energy has nowhere to go but connect a circuit to the capacitor and it acts as an energy supply until its dielectric and plate particle energy exchanges return to more desirable less distorted energy states.
-Capacitors are much used in alternating voltage situations to smooth out energy flows.
+The particles are being held in a more agitated energy storing state.
+They have more mass energy in excess and they would like to revert to a lesser energy state.
+Disconnecting the battery from the capacitor does not change the situation as the stored energy has nowhere to go but connect a circuit to that capacitor and it takes its opportunity to release the added mass energy stored in its pate and dielectric particles and in the photon energy exchanges between them as a circuit energy flow.
+The mass energy store capability of capacitors is much used in alternating voltage situations to smooth out energy flows.

 It is opportune here to consider what voltage is.
 It is a measure of the pressure on photons to move between two points.
 Such pressure is transmitted along a circuit by photon energy exchanging electrons and resisted by proton energy holds on those electrons.
-A voltmeter actually measures the effectiveness of its push between any two points by measuring the electron flow between those points through a very high known resistance.
+A voltmeter actually measures the effectiveness of the voltage push by responding to the rate of the electron flow between those points (current) through a very high known resistance.